-Citigroup Inc. (C), the third-biggest U.S. bank, plans to cut about 350 additional jobs this year from the securities division, which includes investment banking and trading, according to a person with knowledge of the matter.
+Citigroup Inc. (C:US), the third-biggest U.S. bank, plans to cut about 350 additional jobs this year from the securities division, which includes investment banking and trading, according to a person with knowledge of the matter.

-The reduction equals about 2 percent of the unit’s staff (C), according to the person, who asked for anonymity because the changes haven’t been publicly announced.
+The reduction equals about 2 percent of the unit’s staff (C:US), according to the person, who asked for anonymity because the changes haven’t been publicly announced.
 The bank previously disclosed plans to eliminate 1,200 jobs from the division.

 Citigroup Chief Executive Officer Vikram Pandit is grappling with a revenue slump in trading and investment banking as the European sovereign-debt crisis roils markets and customers take fewer risks.
 New regulations are also crimping profit, with first-half net income at the division down more than 40 percent from two years earlier.